astropy/specutils/docs/index.rst

     >>> lines = plt.step(spec.spectral_axis, spec.flux)

-Now maybe you want the equivalent width of a spectral line (which requires normalizing by a continuum estimate):
+Now maybe you want the equivalent width of a spectral line.
+That requires normalizing by a continuum estimate:

 .. testsetup::